BlasBenito/myWebsite/content/post/03_shared_folder_in_cluster/index.markdown

 The [Network File System](https://en.wikipedia.org/wiki/Network_File_System) protocol offers the means for a *host* computer to allow other computers in the network (*clients*) to read and write the contents of a given folder.
 The clients access such folder like if it was a local one, while in fact it is a *reference* to the one in the host computer.

 The image at the beginning of the post illustrates the concept.
-There is a *host* computer with a folder in the path `/home/user/cluster_shared` (were `user` is your user name) that is broadcasted to the network, and there are one or several *clients* that are mounting *mounting* (making accessible) the same folder in their local paths `/home/user/cluster_shared`.
+There is a *host* computer with a folder in the path `/home/user/cluster_shared` (where `user` is your user name) that is broadcasted to the network, and there are one or several *clients* that are mounting (making accessible) the same folder in their local paths `/home/user/cluster_shared`.

 If the host writes a file to the shared folder, it is available right away for the clients, and the other way around.
 At the end, the idea is to have a folder shared among all computers in the cluster, while having the same exact path on each one of them to write or read files from such shared folder.